Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 For The Beatles

-On this day, The Beatles continued working on George Harrison’s “While My Guitar Gently Weeps“.
-The session started at 7 pm, and overdubs were added to Take 16 (created two days ago).
-George added two separate lead vocals and a new lead guitar track, while Ringo Starr added maracas and a new drum track.
+On this day, The Beatles resumed work on George Harrison’s “While My Guitar Gently Weeps.”
+The session, which began at 7 pm, saw the addition of overdubs to Take 16, which had been made two days prior.
+George recorded his double-tracked lead vocals and a new lead guitar part, while Ringo Starr contributed maracas and a new drum track.

-The Beatles recorded 28 takes of a new rhythm track during this session.
-Those were numbered take 17 to take 44.
-On all those takes, George sang a guide vocal and played acoustic guitar, Paul McCartney alternated between piano and organ, Ringo Starr played drums and John Lennon played lead guitar… until guest star Eric Clapton arrived in the studio and replaced him!
+During this session, The Beatles recorded 28 takes of a new rhythm track, numbered from take 17 to 44.
+Throughout these takes, George provided a guide vocal and played the acoustic guitar, while Paul McCartney switched between piano and organ, Ringo Starr was on drums, and John Lennon handled the lead guitar duties.
+This continued until the arrival of guest star Eric Clapton, who then took over the lead guitar role.

 We tried to record [“While My Guitar Gently Weeps”], but Paul and John were so used to just cranking out their tunes that it was very difficult at times to get serious and record one of mine.
 It wasn’t happening.
 They weren’t taking it seriously and I don’t think they were even all playing on it, and so I went home that night thinking, ‘Well, that’s a shame,’ because I knew the song was pretty good.